 On the job training

 We regard this method as being effective when learning new skills within a particular role.
 It is used to develop skills from scratch or by enhancing existing skills through the knowledge of others.
-A variety of methods are used which includes coaching and job rotation alongside experienced staff.
+A variety of methods are used which includes coaching and job shadowing alongside experienced staff.

 Off the job training